StichelMan/GUIDE-Expo-Modules-implementation/README.md

 Or follow my take on the Manual Installation:

-State of the my system and the project I have written, applied and used this guide for:
+State of the my system and the project I have used, applied and written this guide for:
 ```bash
 System:
   OS: Windows 11 10.0.22631